tom2tomtomtom/bread/.github/README.md

 ---

-*This CI/CD pipeline ensures code quality, security, and reliable deployments for the BREAD Creative Platform.*
+*This CI/CD pipeline ensures code quality, security, and reliable deployments for the AIDEAS Creative Platform.*